Dysfibrinogenemia: Presentation

 Many cases of congenital dysfibrinogenemia are asymptomatic.
 Since manifestations of the disorder generally occur in early adulthood or middle-age, younger individuals with a gene mutation causing it may not have had time to develop symptoms while previously asymptomatic individuals of advanced age with such a mutation are unlikely to develop symptoms.
 Bleeding episodes in most cases of this disorder are mild and commonly involve easy bruising and menorrhagia.
 Less common manifestations of bleeding may be severe or even life-threatening; these include excessive bleeding after tooth extraction, surgery, vaginal birth, and miscarriage.
 Rarely, these individuals may suffer hemarthrosis or cerebral hemorrhage.
 In one study of 37 individuals >50 years old afflicted with this disorder, 19% had a history of thrombosis.
 Thrombotic complications occur in both arteries and veins and include transient ischemic attack, ischemic stroke, myocardial infarction, retinal artery thrombosis, peripheral artery thrombosis, and deep vein thrombosis.
-In one series of 33 individuals with a history of thrombosis due to congenital dysfibrinogenemia, five developed chronic pulmonary hypertension due to ongoing pulmonary embolism probably stemming form deep vein thrombosis.
+In one series of 33 individuals with a history of thrombosis due to congenital dysfibrinogenemia, five developed chronic pulmonary hypertension due to ongoing pulmonary embolism probably stemming from deep vein thrombosis.
 About 26% of individuals with the disorder suffer both bleeding and thrombosis complications.